tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 impersonation resistance as long as one component algorithm remains secure.
 This situation does not constitute a zero-day vulnerability requiring an immediate upgrade.
-However, operators will have to plan an orderly migration to PQC-only certificates in order to restore SUF-CMA security guarantees.
+However, operators will have to plan an orderly migration to PQC certificates in order to restore SUF-CMA security guarantees.

 # Migration Guidance